DKMS37/Bamazon/README.md

   * Yet if the user typed in "YES" this will output the following prompts to your terminal/bash window:
       ```
        * Please Enter the item Id number of the product you would like to purchase?
-      ``` and also
       ```
+      and also
+      ```
        * How many units of this item would you like to purchase?
       ```
-If the user input is morethan what the database or the stock quantity of the store the following information will output to your terminal/bash window:
+If the user input is morethan what the database or the stock quantity of the store:

+  * The following information will output to your terminal/bash window:

 ![Image](https://github.com/DKMS37/Bamazon/blob/master/images/bamazonCustomer_2.PNG)

-And then the Bamazon App will automatically go back to start where it says:
+  * And then the Bamazon App will automatically go back to start where it says:
       ```
        * Welcome to Bamazon!
 Would you like to view our current products fo sale?
       ```